 Disney Ticket Price History goes something like this… A long time ago in a galaxy far, far away… (cue the music maestro)

-Yeah, I know that Star Wars has nothing to do with Disney World tickets (except for that ride over in Disney's Hollywood Studios and now Disney owns all the movies but that's not important right now), so I'll try to get Dad focused and regale you with a tale of tickets past, tickets present and maybe even tickets future.
-(Wonder if the'll be any ghost apperances along the way.)
+Oh boy, Dad sure loves Star Wars, in fact in 1977 when A New Hope came out… well, I guess that’s not important right now, so I’ll try to get focused and regale you with a tale of tickets past, tickets present and maybe even tickets future.
+(Wonder if the’ll be any ghost apperances along the way.)

 Disneyland’s First Ticket System